LazySheeeeep/Tic-tac-toe_AlphaBeta-Pruning/README.md

 ### How to Use

 To play the game, run the script.
 You will be prompted to input the coordinates of your move.
-The AI player will then make its move based on the current game state and the minimax algorithm with alpha-beta pruning, ensuring efficient decision-making.
+The AI player will then make its move based on the current game state and the minimax algorithm with alpha-beta pruning, ensuring efficient decision-making, which means that **AI player will never lose**.
 The game ends when one player wins or if the game results in a draw.

 Feel free to modify and use this code for educational purposes or as a foundation for building your own Tic-Tac-Toe game with alpha-beta pruning.